bjcosta/landscaping/README.md

 It is not just reducing maintenance, but also permitting the system to work in extended absences like when we go on holidays for a few weeks.
 No automated system is fool-proof, but with sufficient feedback and notification events we can ideally know if manual intervention is required and call up a friend to come and help if we are in dire need and are remote.

+# Other ideas

+* Thermal regulation (cooling + auto watering) or heating <https://youtu.be/nOYxVKcCfVY?list=WL&t=353>
+* Pond advantages in permaculture <https://youtu.be/x9v2u9qiRsM>

 # Permaculture

+* The 12 Principles of Permaculture <https://en.wikipedia.org/wiki/Permaculture#Twelve_design_principles>
-TODO: Good things about permaculture
+* TODO: Good things about permaculture
-TODO: Aspects of permaculture I am not following and why Wow just found this.
-Fully agree: https://youtu.be/mbee-Mv33QE
+* TODO: Aspects of permaculture I am not following and why
+* Just found this and I agree with his philosophy : <https://youtu.be/mbee-Mv33QE>

 # Process